 The standard time system for all Internet-related synchronizations is UTC (Coordinated Universal Time).
 A numeric value in parentheses refers to the time offset in seconds when compared to UTC.
 Textpattern uses GMT notation instead of UTC, but they are identical.

-Automatically adjust Daylight Saving Time setting?
+Automatically adjust Daylight Saving Time?

 This setting allows Textpattern to alter when Daylight Savings Time occurs in your locale.
 If this is set to ‘No’, you will be able to change the ‘DST enabled’ preference below manually.